pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 Make sure you have something in your inventory or equipment to test with.
 Via the `Configuration view` of the extension you can also verify whether data is now synced, for example your gear:
 ![Twitch Extension](./docs/getting-started/twitch-extension-testing.gif "Twitch Extension")

-## Recent updates
+## Changelog

-#### v1.0.3
+#### v1.1.0
+- Tombs of Amascut Invocations can now be synced automatically when at the raid lobby and in the raid itself.
+- You can now switch between dark and light theme for your viewers.
+- Added automatic detection of which RuneLite window and account should be synced to Twitch.
 - All bank items are now synced to your viewers, rather than only the 200 most valuable items.
 - The looting bag can now be synced to viewers.
 - Items can now have 'special behaviours' for example the looting bag opens a new side-panel as one of the first items for this behaviour.
+- Collection log can be filtered using keywords to chose what you want too sync.
+- Added support and documentation links to the `Status` tab in the plugin tab.
+- Added automatic detection which account should be synced when multi-logging.
+The plugin keeps track of which RuneLite window is focussed on for a minimum (configurable) time to determine which account to sync.
+- Expanded the `Status` tab to be more transparent in which RuneLite window is currently synchronizing data.
+- Enhanced the stability of the plugin by ignoring game events that are disabled by the streamer to sync anyways.

+#### v1.0.3
+- Patch to be compatible with the new RuneLite hitsplats API.

 #### v1.0.2
-- 🎉  Collection log is now available to be viewed live by your viewers!
+- Collection log is now available to be viewed live by your viewers!
 - Enhanced stability of plugin when there are breaking client or Twitch changes.
 - The Twitch data syncing has been updated to work again due to deprecated functionalities.

 ## Features
 Below you can find an overview which features are implemented.
 Most data is automatically synced when logged in.
-The `Bank` and `Collection Log` are exceptions.
+The `Bank` and `Collection Log`, `Looting Bag` and `ToA Invocations` are exceptions.
 See the ⚠️ marks below for an explanation.

 ![Icon](./docs/icons/combat.png "Icon") ![Icon](./docs/icons/items.png "Icon") ![Icon](./docs/icons/skills.png "Icon")